Lana: A1R Confocal, Spectral, SIM microscope

 For laser scanning spectral imaging mode, the sample is excited with 405 nm, 488 nm, 561 nm, and 640 nm laser from the laser unit (LU-NV, Nikon).
 Galvano scanner can zoom and rotate scan direction, maximum pixels 2048 x 2048.
 Excitation light passes through an adjustable pinhole and is directed to the sample by a dichroic mirror 405/488/561/640 or an 80/20 beam splitter.
 A spectrum can be acquired from 400 – 750 nm and is divided in maximum 32 channels each with a bandwidth of 2.5, 6 nm or 10 nm.
 The signal is recorded by an array of 32 PMT detectors coinciding with the 32 channels (A1-DUS, Nikon).

-For laser scanning imaging with tunable emission filters, as spectral imaging mode, but the array of 32 detectors is set up as virtual 4 detectors
+For laser scanning imaging with tunable emission filters, as spectral imaging mode, but the array of 32 detectors is set up as virtual 4 detectors.

 For SIM mode (N-SIM, Nikon), the sample is excited with 405 nm, 488 nm, 561 nm, and 640 nm laser from the laser unit (LU-NV, Nikon).
 For 2D and 3D SIM, the laser is mounted through a multi mode fiber.
 For these SIM techniques, all 4 lasers (405 nm, 488 nm, 561 nm and 640 nm) are compatible in combination with the objectives: Apo TIRF 60x 1.49, SR HP Plan Apo Lambda S 100x Sil NA 1.35, and SR HP Apo TIRF 100x NA 1.49.
 Each color channel has a single dichroic mirror and emission filter (blue channel: 453 – 485 nm, green channel: 500 – 545 nm, red channel: 570 – 640 nm, and far red channel: 663 – 738 nm).
 For TIRF-SIM, the laser is mounted through a single mode fiber and is only compatible with SR HP Apo TIRF 100x NA 1.49 in combination with the 488 nm and 561 nm lasers.
 The lasers are set at a fixed TIRF angle.
 Images are acquired with an iXon Ultra 897 EMCCD camera (Andor).